 EU27 as a whole reporting entity is directly estimated by Eurostat on the basis of FDI data received from the 27 Members.

-JP FDI data are extracted from the Bank of Japan Website.
-Few adjustments are operated by Eurostat both on geographical and activity breakdowns, then data are converted in millions of euros.
+JP FDI data are extracted from the Organisation for Economic Cooperation and Development (OECD) online database.
+Few adjustments are operated by Eurostat both on geographical and activity breakdowns to align with Eurostat’s requirements for the EU countries, mostly filtering only required codes, then data are converted in millions of euros.

 Prior any dissemination: